Thomas Dang: Resignation from NDP caucus and vaccine information hack

-In his white paper, Dang also criticized the Alberta government's lack of "basic" cybersecurity measures and called for the creation of a office dedicated to cyberdefence, along with a vulnerability disclosure program that encourages and rewards security researchers.
+In his white paper, Dang also criticized the Alberta government's lack of "basic" cybersecurity measures and called for the creation of an office dedicated to cyberdefence, along with a vulnerability disclosure program that encourages and rewards security researchers.
 The paper was later removed from his website.

 In June 2022, the Alberta RCMP Cybercrime Investigative Team announced that Dang was charged with "illegally attempting to access private information contained in the Alberta Health vaccine portal" under the Alberta Health Information Act, a non-criminal charge that could result in a fine of up to $200,000.
 Unsealed court documents later showed that the RCMP were pursuing criminal charges against Dang at least until March 31, but later decided to charge him under the Health Information Act.
 The documents also said that the Alberta vaccine information portal received 1.78 million requests using Kenney's birthdate shortly after its launch, which it characterized as a "brute force attack" from Dang.

 On November 4, 2022, Dang pleaded guilty to a Health Information Act charge of illegally attempting to access private information.
-On November 29 he was sentenced to pay a fine of $7,200.
+On November 29, he was ordered to pay a fine of $7,200.